chriswiggins/pikvm-tapo-plug/README.md

 ## Configuration

 The script also supports a "toggle" action, which turns the plug off, waits 2 seconds then turns it back on again.
 Update the `override.yaml` as necessary for this to function.

+## Misc

+In progress is a proper PiKVM-plugin, currently you have to manually install this to `/usr/lib/python3.12/site-packages/kvmd/plugins/ugpio/tapo.py` from the `plugin.py` file in this repository.
+An example override is in `override.plugin.yaml`